 THANK YOU – TOGETHER WE WILL SUCCEED

-We appreciate there are likely to be challenges to a move online in such a short space of time but would like to thank you in advance for your support and help.
+We appreciate there are likely to be challenges as we move online again but would like to thank you in advance for your support and help.

 We will be monitoring how the teaching and learning is going and will keep you and students up to date with advice and guidance about on-line learning where needed.
-We will be sending students and parents guidance on on-line learning in advance of next week.
+We will be sending students and parents guidance on on-line learning on a regular basis.